 Features

-- Native data integration with 150+ data sources via Cloud Fusion Support of multi-cloud analytics across clouds with BigQuery Omni Native integration with the Google Cloud Analytics ecosystem Real-time analytics with built-in streaming data ingestion with BigQuery Storage Write API or legacy streaming API and query acceleration Analytics querying of structured, semi-structured, and unstructured data
+- Native data integration with 150+ data sources via Cloud Data Fusion Support of multi-cloud analytics across clouds with BigQuery Omni Native integration with the Google Cloud Analytics ecosystem Real-time analytics with built-in streaming data ingestion with BigQuery Storage Write API or legacy streaming API and query acceleration Analytics querying of structured, semi-structured, and unstructured data

-- Native support for geospatial analytics Built-in ML capabilities Separate billing for storing cold and hot data Replicated storage in multiple locations charge-free by default Granular data access on datasets, tables, and views, multi-factor authentication, and data encryption by default Compliance with HIPAA, ISO 27001, PCI DSS, SOC 1 Type II, and SOC 2 Type II
+- Native support for geospatial analytics Built-in ML capabilities Separate billing for storing cold and hot data Replicated storage in multiple locations charge-free by default Granular data access to datasets, tables, and views, multi-factor authentication, and data encryption by default Compliance with HIPAA, ISO 27001, PCI DSS, SOC 1 Type II, and SOC 2 Type II

 Software category